elunacado/Automata/README.md

 Add to the list of tests<br />
 runTests :-    prueba1, prueba2, prueba3, prueba4, prueba5, prueba6, prueba7, prueba8, prueba9, prueba10.<br />

-And the program should return yes if the string is accepted or no if the string is not part of the language. <br />
+And the program should return 'ACCEPTED' if the string is accepted or 'REJECTED' if the string is not part of the language. <br />

 some examples of inputs and outputs are:<br />
 ACCEPTED: ilm <br />